- What are flyweight executors?

 - Jenkins LTS

-flyweight executors are just threads, running inside of the Jenkins master’s JVM.
+Flyweight executors are just threads, running inside of the Jenkins controller’s JVM.
 Flyweight executors are unlimited and will be created automatically when needed, unlike heavyweight executors, which are limited based on their node’s configuration.

-Every Pipeline script itself runs on the master using a flyweight executor (i.e. Java thread).
+Every Pipeline script itself runs on the controller using a flyweight executor (i.e. Java thread).
 Pipeline steps such as

 bat will execute on a heavyweight executor when enclosed in a